 This is one of the most frequently-asked questions and, ironically, not really necessary since most hydrangeas should not or need not be pruned.

 The first step is knowing which type you have.
 Once you know that, you will know when or if to prune.
-Click here to see photos of the main hydrangea groups and advice for pruning.

 Which Tool to Use